 Key Recommendations How has this been considered in the District Plan?
-Apollo Bay Improve the utilisation of the off-street car park on Pascoe Street through wayfinding signage.
+Apollo Bay • Improve the utilisation of the off-street car park on Pascoe Street through wayfinding signage.
 The CIP explores opportunities to direct traffic movements to Pascoe Street, in order to alleviate traffic along the Great Ocean Road between the shops and the foreshore.
 Re-route buses to travel on Pascoe Street rather than Great Ocean Road.
 The proposed changes to movement within Apollo Bay will encourage greater utilisation of off street car parks along Pascoe Street.
 This will be supported by improved wayfinding signage to help people navigate to these areas.
 Provide public toilets near bus parking.
 A designated passenger drop off / pick up point will be provided adjacent the Visitor Information Centre in the foreshore.
 This will be supported by public toilets located at the Visitor Information Centre.
 Bus parking for empty coaches will be provided along Pascoe Street (and potentially Thomson Street).
 Access to nearby toilets at the Visitor Information Centre will be sign posted for drivers.
 Provide improved pedestrian crossing infrastructure along Pascoe Street.
 Raised pedestrian crossings will be provided at key intersections and at key mid block links, prioritising pedestrian access between the commercial centre and residential areas within Apollo Bay, including the Community and Education uses along Pengilley Avenue.
 Improved bicycle parking provision.
 The CIP aims to create an integrated and connected network of cycling connections throughout Apollo Bay.
-This will include shared paths, on road cycle paths, sharrows, bike parking and end of trip facilities.
+This will include shared paths, on road cycle paths, bike parking and end of trip facilities.
 Improved pedestrian access between the Visitor Information Centre, bus stop and foreshore car park.
-A continuous forehsore promenade will be provided throughout the foreshore improving connections between the Visitor Information Centre, the bus stop and foreshore car park.
+A continuous foreshore promenade will be provided throughout the foreshore improving connections between the Visitor Information Centre, the bus stop and foreshore car park.
 Provide additional pedestrian crossing infrastructure on the Great Ocean Road in appropriate locations.
 Raised pedestrian crossings provided at key intersections and at key mid block links, prioritising pedestrian access within the town centre and making it easier to move between the foreshore and shops.
-In addition, the CIP explores options to direct traffic movements (i.e. lower traffic volumes) along Pascoe Street as the primary traffic route through Apollo Bay (as recommended by the Colac Otway Shire Tourism Parking and Traffic Strategy, 2019).
+In addition, the CIP explores options to to direct coach traffic movements (i.e. lower traffic volumes) along Pascoe Street.
 Investigate opportunities to reduce footpath obstructions in the retail precinct.
 The CIP aims to provide a clear allocation of space for trading, dining, above ground services (bins) and public seating.
 This, along with the widening of footpaths throughout the commercial centre, will assist in providing adequate space for people to move along the street.